DhanielB/devbot/README.md

 # devbot 🤖

-This bot was created for help devs on day to day in autocompletions and trasnlates 🖊️.
+This bot was created for help devs on day to day in autocompletions and translates 🖊️.